 We hope you will find that our beautiful waterfront hideaway is perfect for you.
 The Inn’s reputation for impeccable premises and immaculate housekeeping remains unimpaired.
 We worry about COVID-19 risks just as you do—and are doing everything we can to ensure you can relax with confidence and safety.
-Thus far, our well-spaced accommodations, uncrowded public spaces and wealth of outdoor venues has served us well.
+Thus far, our well-spaced accommodations, uncrowded public spaces and wealth of outdoor venues have served us well.
 Masks are required by law inside public spaces except when you are dining, but our guests have enjoyed the ample outdoor and private spaces that characterize our coastal retreat.

-What’s different this year?
 Beyond constant vigilance on all COVID-19 related matters, we have instituted a host of new safety procedures relating to food and guest services.
 We still serve our sumptuous breakfasts in the now socially distanced dining room each morning.
 But in addition, we’ve added tables on the oceanfront porch as well as breakfast service to your own private decks and rooms.
 Needless to say, breakfast in your bathrobe on your own private deck has been popular.

 Chef Brad has also added more picnic options PLUS LIGHT FARE DINNER OFFERINGS!
 (Since many of the community volunteer activities he normally participates in have been cancelled this year, he decided to fill his spare time with extra offerings for the Inn’s guests who want to dine in their own spaces!)